Jimmy Garoppolo: 2014 season

-The New England Patriots selected Garoppolo in the second round of the 2014 draft as the 62nd overall pick.
+The New England Patriots selected Garoppolo in the second round (62nd overall) of the draft.
 He was the first player from the Football Championship Subdivision drafted in 2014, and the highest-drafted quarterback the Patriots had selected since Drew Bledsoe was picked first overall in 1993.
-On June 2, 2014, Garoppolo signed a four-year contract worth $3,483,898 ($1,103,744 guaranteed) with an $853,744 signing bonus.
+On June 2, 2014, Garoppolo signed a four-year, $3,483,898 contract with $1,103,744 guaranteed and an $853,744 signing bonus.

-In 2014, Garoppolo made his regular season debut in the fourth quarter of the Patriots' Week 4 41–14 road loss to the Kansas City Chiefs.
-Garoppolo led the Patriots on a scoring drive, which led to his first career passing touchdown on a 13-yard pass to tight end Rob Gronkowski on his first drive.
-Garoppolo finished the game completing six of seven passes for 70 yards and the aforementioned touchdown along with a passer rating of 147.9.
+During Week 4 against the Kansas City Chiefs, Garoppolo made his NFL debut in the fourth quarter of the 41–14 road loss.
+Garoppolo led the Patriots on a scoring drive, which led to his first NFL touchdown on a 13-yard pass to tight end Rob Gronkowski on his first drive.
+Garoppolo finished the game completing six of seven passes for 70 yards and the aforementioned touchdown, posting a passer rating of 147.9.

-In his rookie season, Garoppolo played in six games.
+As a rookie, Garoppolo played in six games.
 He completed 19 of 27 passes for 182 yards and a touchdown with a 101.2 passer rating and had 10 carries for nine yards.
 While Garoppolo did not take any snaps in the Patriots' Super Bowl XLIX victory, he was credited with helping to prepare the Patriots' defense for Seattle Seahawks quarterback Russell Wilson.